Resurgence and self-completion in renormalized gauge theories: Technical details on ODEs

 \begin{enumerate}

 \item First apply the Borel transform to Eq.~\eqref{ODE}, which gives

-where the $F_0(z)$ is the Borel transform of the higher-order analytic terms, and its precise form is not important for the analysis that follows.
+the $F_0(z)$ is the Borel transform of the higher-order analytic terms, and its precise form is not important for the following analysis.
 The above equation is then solved recursively for formally small $k_1$ and non-linear terms in $R$.
 So, starting with $k_1$ and the non-linear terms in $R$ zero, one has

 This already shows that the Borel transform $B[R(x)]$ has a singularity at 1 in units of $2/\beta_1$ (since we use the change of variables of Eq.~\eqref{change_var} to normalize the position of the singularities in the Borel transform).